What was initially designed to provide protection and comfort for our feet has now become a symbol of social status.

 It has a clean white leather upper with stingray leather on the mudguard, gold accents, and the OVO logo on the translucent sole.

-It’s difficult to find this limited-edition release as they were produced as gifts for Drake and his group.
+It isn’t easy to find this limited-edition release, as they were produced as gifts for Drake and his group.
 One lucky fan, however, received a pair from Drake himself at a Toronto Raptors game.
 Later, the said fan managed to sell his kicks for $20,000

-Due to a rare genetic mutation, finding a yellow lobster is one in 40 million.
+Due to a rare genetic mutation, finding a yellow lobster is estimated to be one in 40 million.
 This was the concept of the Nike SB Dunk Low Yellow Lobster.

-Considered a collector’s item, this rare sneaker can go for up to $25,000 or probably more on the secondary market.
+Considered a collector’s item, this rare sneaker can fetch up to $25,000 or more on the secondary market.

-The year 2014 was certainly one of the best years for rapper Macklemore.
+The year 2014 was undoubtedly one of the best years for rapper Macklemore.
 Aside from winning the Grammy for Best Rap Album for The Heist, he also scored a collaboration with Air Jordan.

 The partnership resulted in one of the most expensive Air Jordans—the Macklemore x Air Jordan 6.